 Housing costs in Marina are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marina is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Marina is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marina is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Marina who work in office and administrative support (13.65%), sales jobs (9.19%), and food service (8.75%).

 Also of interest is that Marina has more people living here who work in computers and math than 95% of the places in the US.

 Marina is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of people in Marina who are college-educated is somewhat higher than the average US community of 21.84%: 26.92% of adults in Marina have at least a bachelor's degree.
+The overall education level of Marina is somewhat higher than in the average US city of 21.84%: 26.92% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Marina in 2010 was $25,327, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $101,308 for a family of four.
 However, Marina contains both very wealthy and poor people as well.